TerrellV/Twitch-Viewer/README.md

 #Twitch Viewer

-View and add twitch channels to quickly see info.
+This project was designed to allow users to quickly see if certain twitch channels were online.
+Some additional information is display ie) followers, status, viewers etc.

+User may filter/search through channels being tracked and add their own channels to track.
+User may also delete channels.

+This project was inspired by freeCodeCamp.com's twitch project / challenge.
+It was suggested that this be built in codepen but I felt github pages would be much better suited for a project of this size.

-## **Warning!!** This is still 100% in developmnet.
+#### This is still 100% in developmnet.
 Activevly updating.
 * View annyways.
 Here is the most recent [version](http://mirpresT.github.io/Twitch-Viewer);

-###Newly Learned Concepts Implimented in this project
+### Newly learned concepts used in this project
 ##### In relation to Angular / Javascript
 * Seperation of angular modules, controllers, custom directives, services/factories
 * isolate scope amongst custom directives